SeongGino/RetroGame350-AppRepo/README.md

 # RG-350 & PocketGo 2 - Application Repo

 These are all ports with the best available binaries (.OPKs), at least from my (Seong's) personal testing.
-Sources (whenever applicable) and activity are listed wherever possible, to hopefully encourage further development of applications for the new generation of OpenDingux-based handhelds; primarily the RG-350, but these are also known to work on the Pocket Go 2/Miyoo Max.
+Sources (whenever applicable) and activity are listed wherever possible, to hopefully encourage further development of applications for the new generation of OpenDingux-based handhelds; primarily the Anbernic RG-350, but these are also known to work on the BittBoy Pocket Go 2/Miyoo Max.

 All apps can be placed inside and ran from either the internal SD card in `/media/data/apps/`, or in the external card in `/media/sdcard/apps/`.